Donna Feore: Career

 After being seen by Brian Macdonald in a revue at the Imperial Lounge at Toronto's Royal York Hotel, Feore was cast to make her Stratford debut, as Donna Starnes, in 1990 as a featured dancer in Guys and Dolls.
 That season, she was asked by Richard Monette to choreograph the feast of the Lupercal in his production of Julius Caesar.

 Feore has directed many musical theatre productions at Stratford, including Crazy for You, The Sound of Music, Guys and Dolls and A Chorus Line.

 Feore has also worked with the National Arts Centre (NAC) in Ottawa, the Detroit Symphony, and the Canadian Opera Company.
 For the NAC, she was creative producer and director of Life Reflected, described as "an immersive symphonic experience celebrating youth, promise and courage, revealed in the compelling and diverse portraits of four women".
 She was also director of The Hockey Sweater and A Midsummer Night's Dream by Felix Mendelssohn, and the creator of the NAC's Undisrupted series for CBC Gem.

 In addition to her work in the theatre, Feore has choreographed for film and television.
 She served as choreographer for the Eloise tv movies (Eloise at Christmastime and Eloise at the Plaza) and the film Mean Girls.

 In 2022, Feore announced she would be taking a break from the Stratford Festival.
+In 2023, she directed and choreographed the world premiere of the musical Summer Stock at the Goodspeed Opera House.